timklapdor/uimagine-website/_drafts/holistic-approaches-to-online-collaborative-learning-design.md

 Koehler, A. A., Newby, T. J., & Ertmer, P. A. (2017).
 Examining the Role of Web 2.0 Tools in Supporting Problem Solving During Case-Based Instruction. _Journal of Research on Technology in Education_, 49(3-4), 182-197.

 Kuit, J. A., & Fell, A. (2010).
-Web 2.0 to pedagogy 2.0: A social-constructivist approach to learning enhanced by technology. _Critical design and effective tools for elearning in higher education: Theory into practice_, 310-325.
+Web 2.0 to pedagogy 2.0: A social-constructivist approach to learning enhanced by technology.
+In R. Donnelly, J. Harvey, & K. O’Rourke (Eds.), _Critical design and effective tools for elearning in higher education: Theory into practice_ (pp. 310-325).
+Hershey, PA: IGI Global.

 Lock, J., & Johnson, C. (2017).
 From Assumptions to Practice: Creating and Supporting Robust Online Collaborative Learning. _International Journal on E-Learning_, 16(1), 47-66.